-- What “weapons and metals of warfare” does MacBride mention that have been outlawed through international law?
+- What "weapons & metals of warfare" does MacBride mention that have been outlawed by rule of International Law?
 (Arial bombings from balloons, dum-dum bullets, bombing of hospitals and civilian targets.)

 - Why were they banned?
-(They do not discriminate between soldiers and civilians.)
+(They do not discriminate between soldiers and citizens.)

 - What weapons continue to be produced, even though they are "the most cruel, terrible, and indiscriminate weapons of all time"?
 (Nuclear weapons)

-- Listen multiple times and reflect upon the tone of the reader’s voice (Michael Douglas) in bearing the substance of the message.
+- Listen to the statement, "Every 20 minutes, someone is either killed or maimed by a landmine."
+Listen multiple times, and reflect upon the tone of the reader’s voice (Michael Douglas) in bearing the substance of the message.

 - Where to they live?

-- To learn more about landmines and what kids can do to help make the world safe from landmines, visit: www.cyberschoolbus.un.org
+- Go to www.cyberschoolbus.un.org to learn more about landmines and what kids can do to help make the world safe from landmines.

-- What international law is Jody Williams referring to when she mentions “this weapon that we believed was illegal”?
+- What International Law is Jody Williams referring to when she mentions "this weapon that we believed was illegal"?
 (According to International Law, weapons that kill indiscriminately are illegal.
-Landmines kill whomever steps on them, whether they are or are not combatants).
+Landmines kill whomever steps on them; whether they are enemy soldiers or children).

 - As Jody Williams explains, what is the basic difference between firearms and landmines after a conflict is over? ("...the rifle goes home with soldier... landmines have been laid in the ground and they stay there, for decades and decades and decades.")

 - What does former U.S. president Bill Clinton say should be top priorities for the global community?
-(He speaks of (1) an illegal arms and deadly materials control effort that we all participate in; (2) to better account for, store, and safeguard materials with massive destructive power, (3) strengthen the biological weapons convention, (4) pass the comprehensive test ban treaty, and (5) ultimately eliminate the deadly scourge of landmines.)
+(He speaks of "an illegal arms and deadly materials control effort that we all participate in...to better account for, store and safeguard materials with massive destructive power...we should strengthen the biological weapons convention, pass the comprehensive test ban treaty...and ultimately eliminate the deadly scourge of landmines.")

 - Kofi Annan asks the question "...if we didn’t have the guns, do you think there would be war?"
 What do you think?
 Should guns be illegal?
 (Various answers may emerge.)

-- For lesson plans about small arms distribution, and for a web quest about child soldiers, visit: cyberschoolbus.un.org
+- Got to cyberschoolbus.un.org for lesson plans on small arms distribution, and a web quest about child soldiers.

-- What is the view of Linus Pauling, scientist, peace activist, and Nobel Prize winner (1954) on the future use of nuclear weapons?
-(Pauling maintained that the world had matured from a primitive period where disputes between nations were settled through war and the use of nuclear weapons.)
+- What is the view of Linus Pauling, scientist and peace activist (and Nobel Prize winner, 1954) on the future use of nuclear weaponry?
+(Pauling maintained that the world had matured from its primitive period when disputes between nations were settled through war and the use of nuclear weapons.)

 - Were his projections correct?
-(Yes and No. Yes, in that no nuclear weapons have been used since his projection in 1954.
+(Yes, in that no nuclear weaponry has been used since before his projection in 1954.
 No, in that wars have continued to be waged.)

-- John F. Kennedy speaks to the risks of an infinite arms race in 1961.
-He says, “the goal of disarmament is no longer a dream.”
-What progress was made during his presidential term to slow the building of nuclear arms?
-(The Partial Test Ban Treaty (1963), which lead to the Nuclear Non-proliferation Treaty of 1968).
+- John F. Kennedy speaks to the risks of an unlimited arms race in 1961, and that "the goal of disarmament is no longer a dream" What happened in his presidential period to attempt to deter the building of nuclear arms?
+(The Partial Test Ban Treaty (1963), which lead to the Nuclear Non-proliferation Treaty (1968))